ViraHarasymiv/lab-8/README.md

-# Example for the lab 11.
+# Example of lab-11.
+Hardware and software testing.
 Ivano-Frankivsk National Technical University of Oil and Gas.
 Department of Computer Systems and Networks.

 =========================================================================

-## BDD Cucumber Selenium Webdriver Java Test Automation Framework
+## LAB-11.
+Writing automated test scripts using Cucumber

 The framework incorporates design principle of BDD (Behaviour driven development) which promotes writing acceptance tests by describing behaviour of application under test in simple english language from